antiflasher/apcach/README.md

 (Follow to [Apcach color conversion to CSS](#apcach-color-conversion-to-CSS) section to see how to convert apcach to a CSS color)

+> BEWARE: apcach always returns a result even if the color doesn't exist in any color spaces.
+Use [maxChroma(capValue)](#maximum-chroma) if you need to be sure the returned result is a real color.

 ### Color on a black background

 For composing a foreground color on black background, use `crToBlack()` function: